CaptainBeluga/BruteForceTool/README.md

 Thanks for using.

 # Usage
-In the var "password_to_hack" insert a random password you want discover.
+IMPORTANT: In the var "password_to_hack" insert a random password you want discover.

     GUIDE: